MicrosoftDocs/memdocs/autopilot/device-preparation/overview.md

 # Overview of Windows Autopilot device preparation

-Windows Autopilot device preparation is used to set up and pre-configure new devices, getting them ready for productive use.
+Windows Autopilot device preparation is used to set up and configure new devices, getting them ready for productive use.
 Windows Autopilot device preparation aims to simplify device deployment by delivering consistent configurations, enhancing the overall setup speed, and improving troubleshooting capabilities.

 This article explores the capabilities of the Windows Autopilot device preparation, its benefits for administrators, and the user experience it offers including: